 Contact FSK&S with questions:

-If you have any questions about whether your existing Health Care Power of Attorney adequately empowers your Health Care Representative to receive your Protected Health Information or PHI under HIPAA, please contact either Shareholder of our Tax, Trusts and Estates and Elder Law Department: Henry H. Fein at email@example.com.
+If you have any questions about whether your existing Health Care Power of Attorney adequately empowers your Health Care Representative to receive your Protected Health Information or PHI under HIPAA, please contact either Shareholder of our Tax, Trusts and Estates and Elder Law Department: Henry H. Fein by email.

 This Article is a service of the Tax, Trusts and Estates and Elder Law Department of Fein, Such, Kahn & Shepard, P.C., 7 Century Drive, Suite 201, Parsippany, NJ 07960.
 Phone: 973-538-4700.
 Website: www.feinsuch.com.
 It does not constitute legal advice nor create an attorney-client relationship.
-For more information contact Shareholder Steven A. Loeb at firstname.lastname@example.org.
+For more information contact Shareholder Steven A. Loeb by email.

 © 2003, Fein, Such, Kahn & Shepard, P.C., all rights reserved.
 Permission is granted to reproduce and redistribute this article so long as (i) the entire article, including all headings and the copyright notice are included in the reproduction, and (ii) no fee or other charge is imposed.